Saturdays: Vespers at 5:00 PM

 Very Reverend Bohdan Zhoba

 Father Bohdan Zhoba was born May 24, 1976 in the town of Obertyn, Ukraine.
 After high school in 1993, Father Bohdan entered Volyn Orthodox Seminary.
 He graduated in 1996 and went on to study at the Kyiv Orthodox Academy where he obtained a Master’s Degree in Theology.
-He then became Dean of Christ Is Risen Cathedral in Sumy, Ukraine in December 2003.
+He became an Honorary Chaplain in Sumy, Ukraine, in 2001 and then became Dean of Christ Is Risen Cathedral in Sumy, Ukraine in December 2003.

 In January 2004, Father Bohdan emigrated to the United States.
 His first American parish was Holy Trinity Ukrainian Orthodox Church, Kyivan Patriarchate, in North Royalton, Ohio, where he was Rector.
 At the same time, he served as Patriarch Philaret’s Secretary, Vicariate, Ukrainian Orthodox Church in the United States and Canada.